 What is Chaincode?¶

-Chaincode is a program, written in Go, and eventually in other programming languages such as Java, that implements a prescribed interface.
+Chaincode is a program, written in Go, node.js, or Java that implements a prescribed interface.
 Chaincode runs in a secured Docker container isolated from the endorsing peer process.
 Chaincode initializes and manages ledger state through transactions submitted by applications.

 A chaincode typically handles business logic agreed to by members of the network, so it may be considered as a “smart contract”.
 State created by a chaincode is scoped exclusively to that chaincode and can’t be accessed directly by another chaincode.
 However, within the same network, given the appropriate permission a chaincode may invoke another chaincode to access its state.

 We offer two different perspectives on chaincode.
-One, from the perspective of an application developer developing a blockchain application/solution entitled Chaincode for Developers, and the other, Chaincode for Operators oriented to the blockchain network operator who is responsible for managing a blockchain network, and who would leverage the Fabric API to install, instantiate, and upgrade chaincode, but would likely not be involved in the development of a chaincode application.
+One, from the perspective of an application developer developing a blockchain application/solution entitled Chaincode for Developers, and the other, Chaincode for Operators oriented to the blockchain network operator who is responsible for managing a blockchain network, and who would leverage the Hyperledger Fabric API to install and govern chaincode, but would likely not be involved in the development of a chaincode application.